ZsokaM/brainTabs/README.md

 and lets not forget to mention [flaticon](https://www.flaticon.com/) and [coolors](https://coolors.co/) for their cool libraries.

+## Disclaimer
+Not compatible with mobile devices.
+Only tested on Chrome, Safari.

 ## Features for the future
 If I'd continue this project, these are some of the features I'd dedicate time to:
 - proper design